Champagne for my real friends, real pain for my sham friends

-"Champagne for my real friends, real pain for my sham friends" is a pun on an antimetabole, a quote often attributed to the Irish painter Francis Bacon (1909–1992) or the American musician Tom Waits (born 1949), but which is recorded as a toast dating to at least the nineteenth century.
+"Champagne for my real friends, real pain for my sham friends" is a pun in the form of an antimetabole.
+It is recorded as a toast dating to at least the nineteenth century, though it is often mistakenly attributed to the Irish painter Francis Bacon (1909–1992) or the American musician Tom Waits (born 1949).

 Other examples of its use include: